josealves88/vagrant-ubuntu/README.md

 # vagrant-ubuntu
 <<<<<<< HEAD

-Setup two VMs in Virtualbox with Ubuntu using Vagrant.
+Setup two VMs in Virtualbox with Ubuntu SO and python packet installed using Vagrant.
 =======
 >>>>>>> origin/main